 The five colors used in this model are standard blue, a darker shade of blue, red, yellow, and black.

-I also received the struts needed to build this model in white, so I will be making a second version of this soon.
+I also received the struts needed to build this model with one cube in white, so I will be making a second version of this soon.
 I didn’t want the Zomeballs used to match any strut color, though, so I will have to wait for the shipment of purple Zomeballs I ordered, today, to arrive, before I can build that model.

 Zome is a fantastic tool to use for mathematical investigations, as well as education, and other applications as well.
 I recommend this product highly, and without reservation.